Technology

 • Whether consent was given, and when (ISO-8601 timestamp)

-• The consent version (currently "1.0"), so we can handle changes to terms
+• The consent version, so we can handle changes to terms

 • Whether the retention period was acknowledged

-Every consent action gets logged to a local audit table with the user ID, action type, JSON details, and timestamp.
-Actions include face_consent_given, voice_consent_given, retention_purge, and others.
+Every consent action gets logged to a local audit table.
 This creates the audit trail that BIPA requires.

-Before any biometric processing begins, the app presents a setup dialog with explicit checkboxes: "I understand biometric data is processed locally" and "I acknowledge the 1-year retention policy."
+Before any biometric processing begins, the app presents a setup dialogue with explicit checkboxes.
 No boxes are pre-checked.

 Retention and Deletion

-A retention enforcement daemon runs every 24 hours on app startup.
-It checks for records older than the retention period (365 days from first consent by default) and purges them automatically, logging every purge action.
+A retention enforcement process runs regularly and checks for records older than the retention period (365 days from first consent by default), purging them automatically and logging every action.

-The right-to-delete implementation goes further than removing database rows.
+The right-to-delete implementation goes beyond removing database rows.
 When you delete your biometric data:

-1. Cascading deletes run across all tables: people, biometric links, embeddings, appearances
+1. Cascading deletes run across all related tables

-5. The encryption key is deleted from the OS keychain
+5. Encryption keys are deleted from the OS keychain

 What We Do Not Collect

 FrameQuery does not collect video file contents, search queries, file paths, screenshots, location data, keystrokes, clipboard data, or video filenames.
-Analytics (via PostHog) are opt-in and limited to pseudonymized feature usage events and crash reports.
-The only third-party services with any data access are Clerk (authentication), PostHog (if you opt in), and Stripe (payments, PCI-DSS compliant).
+Analytics are opt-in and limited to pseudonymised feature usage events and crash reports.

 Trade-offs Worth Acknowledging

 Running recognition locally means the models ship with the app.
-The InsightFace suite is roughly 300 MB, and ECAPA-TDNN adds another 100 MB.
-These download on first use, not at install time, so you only pay the bandwidth cost if you enable people matching.
+They download on first use, not at install time, so you only pay the bandwidth cost if you enable people matching.

 Local-only storage also means you are responsible for backups.
 If your machine dies and you did not back up the encrypted biometric database, those embeddings are gone.
-We are considering encrypted backup options, but nothing ships today.
+We include encrypted backup and restore to help with this.

 Join the waitlist to try people matching when we open the next batch of invites.